mikakaraila/node-red-contrib-opcua/Readme.md

 writemultiple to write multiple items clearitems to empty multiple items (readmultiple / writemultiple)

-NOTE: With datatype=xxxArray msg.range = "2:4" can used as indexRange to read/write partial array
+NOTE: With datatype=xxxArray msg.payload.range = "2:4" can used as indexRange to read/write partial array

 Output message
 ----